 Raysal is a tiny town located in the state of West Virginia.
 With a population of 364 people and just one neighborhood, Raysal is the 222nd largest community in West Virginia.

-When you are in Raysal, you'll notice that it is more blue-collar than most other communities in America.
-66.67% of Raysal’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Raysal is generally considered to be a blue-collar town.
+66.67% of the Raysal workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Raysal is a town of construction workers and builders, managers, and professionals.
 There are especially a lot of people living in Raysal who work in management occupations (30.77%), healthcare (2.56%), and office and administrative support (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Raysal is worth considering.